bensaufley/bensaufley-dot-com-astro/src/content/books/on-the-other-side-of-freedom-the-case-for-hope.md

 ---
-title: 'On the Other Side of Freedom: The Case for Hope'
+title: On the Other Side of Freedom
+subtitle: The Case for Hope
 authors:
 - lastName: Mckesson
   firstName: DeRay